Building the AI-First Bank: A Strategic Guide

 5 The AI-First Bank Architecture

 1: Customer Layer: Web, mobile, contact centers, and advisor desktops make up the Customer Layer.
 Experience Agents operate here—the chatbots, copilots, and assistants that customers and bankers interact with directly.
-This layer handles identity, personalization, and real-time responsiveness.
+This layer manages user identity, personalization, and real-time interactions.

 3: Intelligence Layer: The Intelligence Layer coordinates all AI activity across the bank.
 It manages model deployment, monitors performance, controls access to data, and enforces risk boundaries.
-This is where L1, L2, and L3 agents are orchestrated—ensuring an insight agent pulling research doesn’t access the same systems as a decisioning agent approving loans.
+This is where L1, L2, and L3 agents are orchestrated—ensuring that agents have access only to the data and systems appropriate to their role.
 The layer also handles prompt management, output validation, and model risk controls that regulators expect.
-Think of this as a coordination layer that connects modern agents with existing core systems, allowing both to work together without requiring a complete technology replacement.
+Think of this as a coordination layer that connects modern agents with existing core systems—allowing banks to adopt agentic AI without replacing core platforms.

-4: Data Layer: Agents need access to enterprise data—customer profiles, transaction histories, risk scores, and market data.
-The Data Layer provides this through traditional data warehouses and lakes, plus newer retrieval systems optimized for AI search.
-Rather than training separate models on private data, banks feed structured context to foundation models through governed pipelines.
-This approach maintains control while enabling agents to work with proprietary information.
+4: Data Layer: Agents rely on enterprise data such as customer profiles, transaction history, risk scores, and market data.
+The Data Layer provides controlled access to this information through existing data platforms and AI-ready retrieval systems.
+Rather than training models on sensitive bank data, agents receive only the information needed at execution time—under strict access, logging, and audit controls.
+This preserves data ownership while enabling agents to work with proprietary information safely.

 5: Foundational Layer: Core banking systems—deposits, lending, payments, general ledger, and customer master data—anchor the Foundational Layer.
-These remain the authoritative source for balances, transactions, and financial positions.
+These remain the system of record for balances, transactions, and financial positions.
 Agents read from and write to these systems but never replace them.

 6: Control Plane and Deployment Infrastructure: Two elements cut across all layers.
 The Control Plane provides enterprise-wide security, governance, compliance, and auditability.
 The underlying deployment infrastructure ensures agents and supporting services can run consistently across on-premise and cloud environments, without changing how they are governed or controlled.
 Together, these capabilities allow innovation while preserving regulatory discipline and data protection.

-This layered approach allows banks to experiment with AI in customer-facing applications while maintaining strict controls over core banking operations.
+This layered approach lets banks innovate in customer-facing AI while maintaining strict control over core banking operations.

 6 Use Cases: Agents in Practice